MyGoodFoodWorld

 Published: Jan 25, 2025 by Padma Kumar

-This homemade lentil carrot soup is SO much better than anything you’d buy at the store!
-Packed with all the hearty, savory flavors of your favorite curry and clocking in at under 300 calories, it’s healthy too!
+This homemade lentil carrot soup is SO much better than anything you'd buy at the store!
+Packed with all the hearty, savory flavors of your favorite curry, and it's healthy too!
 This easy, one-pot soup comes together in under 30 minutes, making it perfect for busy days.

 Some lentil carrot soup has been served in a round, grey-colored bowl.
 Next to the bowl is a small bowl with some chopped onions, a spoon, and a napkin.